List of iCarly characters: Nevel Papperman

-Nevel Amadeus Papperman (Reed Alexander) is one of the most recurring villains in the iCarly series, running the popular review website Nevelocity.com and tending to have a "posh" personality which includes dressing formally all the time.
+Nevel Amadeus Papperman (Reed Alexander) is a recurring villain in the iCarly series, running the popular review website Nevelocity.com and tending to have a "posh" personality which includes dressing formally all the time.
 First appearing in "iNevel", Nevel reveals to have a crush on Carly and initially offered to interview her in order to get close to her, but Carly resisted his romantic advances, eventually retaliating by angrily smearing tapenade on his face after he kissed her.
-He has since made it his goal to destroy the iCarly gang.
+He has since made it his goal to destroy the iCarly gang, although he claims to have a bigger goal of opening his own Haberdasher.

 Chuck

 Chuck Chambers (Ryan Ochoa) first made an appearance in "iHurt Lewbert", when playing racquetball in the lobby, which Spencer got him grounded by his father for two days.
-Later in the episode, when Spencer is out of earshot, he uses the CB radio that Spencer is using to upset two truckers and gives the truckers the location so that they can come and get Spencer.
+Later in the episode, when Spencer is out of earshot, he uses the CB radio that Spencer is using to upset two truckers and gives the truckers the location so that they can come and get Spencer (but Lewbert got his job back before the truckers could arrive).
 Since then, Chuck and Spencer became rivals and have clashed on several more occasions, usually ending with Spencer winning and Chuck getting in trouble with his father.
+In "iBattle Chip" Spencer called the cops on him and he went to military school.
 He later re-appears in the reboot series' second season's second episode "iObject, Lewbert!", where he commits perjury under the authorities' noses by falsely testifying against Carly and Spencer in court.